 Everyone (including Dr. Francel) shakes their head in disbelief at Arnold's speedy recovery.
-I often think of him like the man in the Bible that was told by the Lord to take up his bed and walk.
+I often think of him like the man in the Bible that was told by Jesus to take up his bed and walk (John 5:8).
 Arnold walked and then he ran about 30 miles a week for about 14 years.
 I believe his high level of physical fitness was a big factor, but not the whole story.
 He had a great surgeon and a tremendous amount of prayer backing him up.
 He had 100% faith in Dr. Francel and the Lord to bring him through the ordeal successfully and safely.
 He said he wasn't nervous or afraid the morning of surgery.
 I was a bit surprised.
 I guess he passed that on to me.
 I was trusting too, but a bit apprehensive.

 I should add, I just found out in September of 2013 some further information on Arnold's early health history that I was not aware of, which directly relates to the tumor.
 Arnold told me he had experienced frequent headaches in the right side of his forehead since about the 6th grade which would have been the school year of (1951-52).
 Everyone thought it was a sinus headache.
 He had them about once a week for all those years until right after his brain surgery by Dr. Francel, August 17, 1999.
 He has never had a headache since.
 So, apparently this tumor must have been inside his brain for much longer than I or even Dr. Francel (his second brain surgeon) knew about until the present day.